robbert-vdh/yabridge/README.md

   case would be to try and run `wine cmd.exe` from a terminal.
-If this prints a message about the maximum number of clients being reached (or if you are not able to open the terminal at all), then you might want to consider using [plugin groups](#plugin-groups) to run all instances of your most frequently used plugins within a single process.
+If this prints a message about the maximum number of clients being reached (or if you are not able to open the terminal at all), then you might want to consider using [plugin groups](#plugin-groups) to run multiple instances of your most frequently used plugins within a single process.

 ## Performance tuning